kadealdrich/Kernel-Flow-Algorithm/README.md

 5. Study convergence by drawing pictures

-6. Check if degerneracy phenomena occur
+6. Check if degeneracy phenomena occur